Nauftams/CRUD-ReactJs/README.md

-# Getting Started with Create React App
+# Reacrud is a CRUD base on React js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), [Bootstrap5],[tachyons]

 ## Available Scripts

 In the project directory, you can run:

+## Wish

+I hope you understand how to use my Reacrud and you like it.Thank youuu

 ### `npm start`